riverwm/river/PACKAGING.md

 - Enable compiler optimizations:

+  - `-Doptimize=ReleaseSafe`: Optimize for execution speed,
-  - `-Drelease-safe`: Keep all assertions and runtime safety checks active.
+  keep all assertions and runtime safety checks active.

-  - `-Drelease-fast`: Optimize for execution speed, disable all assertions and runtime safety checks.
+  - `-Doptimize=ReleaseFast`: Optimize for execution speed,
+  disable all assertions and runtime safety checks.

-  - `-Drelease-small`: Optimize for binary size, disable all assertions and runtime safety checks.
+  - `-Doptimize=ReleaseSmall`: Optimize for binary size,
+  disable all assertions and runtime safety checks.

-Please use `-Drelease-safe` when building river for general use.
+Please use `-Doptimize=ReleaseSafe` when building river for general use.
 CPU execution speed is not the performance bottleneck for river, the GPU is.
 Additionally, the increased safety is more than worth the binary size trade-off in my opinion.

 ## Build prefix and DESTDIR